skrt67/creatoros/CONTRIBUTING.md

 ## 📄 License

-By contributing to CreatorOS, you agree that your contributions will be licensed under the MIT License.
+By contributing to Vidova, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to CreatorOS! 🚀
+Thank you for contributing to Vidova! 🚀